christianityorigins/website/books/_posts/2024-07-13-dragon-kings-of-crimea.md

 Sittaceni: The name Sittake appears in Persian geography as a region in Mesopotamia.
 This is the eastern cognate of the Sittaceni who administered the Persian satrapies.

+Psessoi: Ps- is a Greek rendering of the Scythian Pas- (Lord/King). -essoi is a Greek plural suffix (like -oi).
+Psessoi = Pas-essoi = "The Pas People" = The Pasiani.
+This is the same tribe that Strabo lists as one of the four tribes that destroyed the Greco-Bactrian Kingdom (Asii, Pasiani, Tochari, and Sacarauli).
+The Pasiani (also Gasiani) were the tribe that produced the Parthian Arsacid dynasty (Pahlava in Indian sources), the Indian Pallava dynasty, and the Flavian dynasty (Pahlava → Falava → Flavius)

-Strabo reports that King Ateas the Scythian united under his power the Scythian tribes living between the Maeotian marshes and the Danube.
-This is not a vague geographic description.
-It is a precise administrative claim that Ateas ruled the Maeotae federation.
+Strabo reports that King Ateas the Scythian ruled the Scythian tribes living between the Maeotian marshes and the Danube (Strabo, "Geography", Book 7, Chapter 3, section 18).
+This is a precise administrative claim that Ateas ruled the Maeotae federation.

 ### 4.1 The Primordial Patriarch: Ateas the Scythian (c.
 429–339 BCE)